Rosemary Essential Oil: Therapeutic Benefits, Uses, & Recipes (Updated April 2020)

 - ½ cup of baking soda

 Mix all of the ingredients thoroughly in a glass mixing bowl.
-Afterward, transfer all of the contents to a glass bottle, preferably one with a pump lid.
+Afterward, transfer all of the contents to a glass push pump bottle.
 You can use the mixture like any other shampoo, but it will be safer and free from harmful chemicals.

 These are the ingredients: